Driving Test Tips

 Along with greenhouse gases, a range of other harmful toxins are released such as nitrogen dioxide, carbon monoxide and hydrocarbons.
 Increasing evidence shows the damage caused to lungs, particularly young lungs where links to asthma and other lung disease is shown.

-Exhaust particulate matter, mainly associated with diesel fueled vehicles is a source of atmospheric soot and fine particles.
+Exhaust particulate matter, mainly associated with diesel fuelled vehicles is a source of atmospheric soot and fine particles.
 Recent research has found that it is implicated in human cancer, heart and lung damage and mental functioning.
 It’s estimated that between 28,000 and 36,000 people die each year as a result of air pollution in the UK.

 Dissuading Parents From Driving Their Children to School